Preparing Your Emergency Financial First Aid Kit (EFFAK)

 - Bank account and credit card information

 - Business documents

 Create Your Emergency Financial First Aid Kit Today!

 Get started today with your Emergency Financial First Aid Kit (EFFAK), created by FEMA to help citizens protect their finances.

 Download the EFFAK: Emergency Financial First Aid Kit (EFFAK) (.pdf)[The EFFAK info at the link is updated to 2015] You can download the document as a PDF and use it for your immediate needs, or use it as a template to create your own financial preparedness kit.

 Whichever you choose to do, ensure that each family member is accounted for in your records and that you review this kit every 6 months to one year, to ensure that you are keeping your financial preparedness kit up to date with your changing financial situations.

 READY.gov also provides excellent resources for safeguarding your finances and important records.
 Get started today by following the steps below:

-- Identify your important documents and place them in a safe space: You can use the Safeguarding Your Valuables (.pdf) activity and Emergency Financial First Aid Kit (.pdf) to help get you started (Additional EFFAK checklists and forms).
+- Identify your important documents and place them in a safe space: You can use the Safeguarding Your Valuables (.pdf) activity and Emergency Financial First Aid Kit (.pdf) to help get you started.

 - Download phone applications that can help during emergencies: Use the FEMA phone app to access to disaster preparedness, response and recovery resources including disaster assistance.